 The biggest issue with modern scouting, as demonstrated in the movie, is that while we can study scouting and wilderness training, but there are fewer opportunities for the application.
 Russell struggles in the movie with the things he has learned as he has never had the opportunity to actually do them.

 Despite being mentioned in movies once in a while, the fact is that the popularity of scouting has been steadily declining.
-There was a 7.4 percent decrease of scout enrollment between 2014 and 2015.
+There was a 7.4 percent decrease in scout enrollment between 2014 and 2015.
 This is because of the perception that scouting is too “vanilla,” “goody-goody,” and “clean cut,” making it uncool to be a scout in the new millennium.
 Despite all of the impressive skills that kids are taught, it has not translated well to the greater population as being a cool and fun thing to do.
 Another factor in this is that parental participation is down as parental responsibilities have increased and free time has decreased.

 Wording and acceptance are probably the biggest changes that scouting has experienced over the past few years.
 I am sure some parents may think that the advancement of technology has been a change, but the reality is that it has not moved forward with technology.
 Instead, the inclusion of everyone as well as being kind, even within the ranks of the scouts, has been a focus of the more recent years, ensuring that anyone can participate in the scouts.

 Inclusion is essential not just to the social good, but also for the survival of scouting as an activity.
-If organizations limit who can learn and participate with the scouts, the amount of new scouts will continue to decline, making scouting a group of exclusion rather than inclusion.
+If organizations limit who can learn and participate with the scouts, the number of new scouts will continue to decline, making scouting a group of exclusion rather than inclusion.

 Though scouting has undergone some changes in the past few decades, there are still many fundamentals of scouting that remain unchanged.
-The skills of learning to tie knots, build fires, navigate a map, first aid, and general wilderness knowledge are still taught in scouting for both boys and girls, ensuring that while the skills may be less used that they were before, they still are being taught.
+The skills of learning to tie knots, build fires, navigate a map, first aid, and general wilderness knowledge are still taught in scouting for both boys and girls, ensuring that while the skills may be less used than they were before, they still are being taught.
 Likewise, hiking and camping are still part of the scouts, teaching children to appreciate nature and understand the values of protecting and respecting the wild.

 With all of the noise provided by social media, the internet, tablets, and other technologies, scouting does not have the same appeal to people as it once did.
 Regardless, learning the skills from scouts is something that children should have if they are going to be avid outdoor enthusiasts as they get older.

-If you have any comments then please drop us a message on our Outdoor Revival Facebook page
+If you have any comments, please drop us a message on our Outdoor Revival Facebook page.

-If you have a good story to tell or blog let us know about it on our FB page, we’re also happy for article or review submissions, we’d love to hear from you.
+If you have a good story to tell or blog, let us know about it on our FB page.
+We’re also happy for article or review submissions; we’d love to hear from you.

 We live in a beautiful world, get out there and enjoy it.
 Outdoor Revival – Reconnecting us all with the outdoors.